 Wilderness Adventure Packing Guide

 This is my guide to what type of gear I like to take with me when I am out in the wilderness.
 Having a good gear set and tools can make your stay safe and productive.

 Large packs are great if you plan on doing an extended journey or want to haul in a lot of gear for building a base camp.
 These packs are capable of storing all of your necessities.

 ALPS OutdoorZ Commander

 The ALPS OutdoorZ Commander is 5250 cubic inches and weighs 7 pounds 5 ounces with the frame.
 This is a large pack that is great for hunting and hauling in all of your gear including a gun, an ax, and a saw.

 Large Extended Backpack

 Kelty Coyote 80 Internal Frame Backpack

 The Kelty Coyote 80 is a large pack with 80 liters of storage and weighs 5 pounds 5 ounces.
 This pack is great for extended trips and heavy loads.
 It comes with adjustable shoulder and hip straps that will properly distribute your load.
 With many of these types of packs, your height will determine the torso size of the pack.
 So make sure you select the proper size.

 Mid Size Backpack

 TETON Sports Mountain Adventurer 4000 Backpack

 The TETON Sports Mountain Adventurer 4000 is a nice mid-size pack for smaller trips and loads.
 It is a 66-liter pack that weighs 4 pounds.
 You can pack all the essentials and food.

 You could also forego building your own shelter and pack a tent.
-Tents can be a quick and easy solution to have a place to sleep besides a tarp shelter.
-Many single person tents can compress quite small and provide comfort from the environment you are in.
+Tents can be a quick and easy solution to have a place to sleep beside a tarp shelter.
+Many single-person tents can compress quite small and provide comfort from the environment you are in.